mattip/numpy/doc/source/reference/random/new-or-different.rst

   `~.RandomGenerator.standard_exponential` or
   `~.RandomGenerator.standard_gamma`.
 * The Box-Muller used to produce NumPy's normals is no longer available.
-* All basic random generators functions to produce doubles, uint64s and uint32s via CTypes (`~.xoroshiro128.Xoroshiro128. ctypes`) and CFFI (`~.xoroshiro128.Xoroshiro128.cffi`).
+* All bit generators expose functions to produce doubles, uint64s and uint32s via CTypes (`~.xoroshiro128.Xoroshiro128. ctypes`) and CFFI (`~.xoroshiro128.Xoroshiro128.cffi`).
-  This allows these basic RNGs to be used in numba.
+  This allows these bit generators to be used in numba.
-* The basic random number generators can be used in downstream projects via Cython.
+* The bit generators can be used in downstream projects via Cython.

 .. ipython:: python